FutureProofHomes/Documentation/docs/satellite1-streaming-music.md

-This guide will show you how to stream multi-room syncronized music to one or many Sat1 devices around your home using [Music-Assistant.io](https://www.music-assistant.io/).
+This guide will show you how to stream multi-room synchronized music to one or many Sat1 devices around your home using [Music-Assistant.io](https://www.music-assistant.io/).
 You can stream from Spotify, Apple Music, Tidal etc.  And your Sat1 speaker can operate as a Spotify Connect speaker or Airplay speaker so you can stream music directly from your phone.

 ## Install Music Assistant
-There are a many ways to install Music Assistant in your home.
+There are many ways to install Music Assistant in your home.
 Read their documentation to get started.

 [Install Music Assistant](https://www.music-assistant.io/installation/){ .md-button .md-button--primary }